Skip to main content

 Appeal - This means a judge (or in Northern Ireland a legally qualified member) who does not work for the DWP or DfC will look at your claim and see if the right decision was made.
 If they think the wrong decision was made, they will change it.

-Benefits adviser - This is a benefit expert who can give you advice about your sanction.
+Benefits adviser - This is a benefits expert who can give you advice about your sanction.
 They may also be able to help you prepare for the hearing or even represent you.

 Clerk to the Tribunal - This is the person who organises the hearing and deals with the paperwork.